-"I wanted to do longer trips (and) traveling through rural areas, I would be able to repair my bike," Zimmer said.
-"But I would also be less likely that I would need to repair it since I know

-how to keep my bicycle in good form."
+"I wanted to do longer trips (and) traveling through rural areas, I would be able to repair - Re my bike," Zimmer said.
+"But I would also be less likely that I would need to repair it since I know how to keep my bicycle in good form."
 During the pandemic, Zimmer said he has been doing more bike rides but locally, not long rides.
 That's in line with many Americans where bike riding has increased as alternatives to taking public transportation.

-With bicycle inventories in short

-supply in many retail stores, holding on to and repairing READ ON PHONE and fixing up any bike you have seems to be the way to go.

-I find that when

-you approach

-bicycle, they are

-more welcoming

-- Rev. Dr. Eric Zimmer

-University of Saint Francis

-President

-than vou would

-be in a car."

-more open and

-people on a

-Zimmer said, while he might repair a friend's bike, it is difficult because of changes in bike technology and design.
+With bicycle inventories in short I find that when you approach people on a bicycle, they are more open and more welcoming than you would be in a car."
+Rev. Dr. Eric Zimmer President University of Saint Francis to be the way to go. at when roach on a hev are i bike, it is difficult because of changes in bike technology and design.
 "I occasionally repair other bicycles," he said.
 "What I find is that bicycles have changed on some level over the years, (and) the specifications in the building of the bicycles have changed."

-Zimmer said repairing something from the 1970s

-might present more challenges than something built in the early 2000s or even today with higher-end bikes.
+Zimmer said repairing something from the 1970s might present more challenges than something built in the early 2000s or even today with higher-end bikes.
 "They have electronic shifting now," he said.
-"My bikes are all 20 to 30 years old, (and) I don't know how to do electronic shifting, and I will probably will not learn."
+"My bikes are all 20 to 30 years old, (and) I don't know how to do electronic shifting, and I will probably will not learn." ■